-Head of Household 415-15-05-06
+Primary Individual (PI) 415-15-05-06

-The head of the household is the household member responsible for payment of the heat cost.
-Usually, this is the person who will be the applicant for heating assistance and who will sign the application.
+The head of the household is the household member responsible for payment of heating costs and, in most cases, the head of household will also be established as the Primary Individual (PI) in the eligibility determination system.
+The PI is usually the person who will be the applicant for heating assistance and who will sign the application.
 However, any other household member could provide the application information and documentation and could sign the form to attest to its accuracy.
 See 415-15-10-17 regarding verification of heating responsibility.
 See also 415-35 for information regarding the payment process when the designated head of household for LIHEAP is a different person than the person whose name is on the bill.